-- D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
-The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - E. Investments To the extent available, investments are recorded at fair value based on quoted market prices in active markets on a trade-date basis.
-Additional information regarding the fair value measurement of investments is disclosed in Note 3.
-Because of the inherent uncertainty in the use of estimates, values that are based on estimates may differ from the values that would have been used had a ready market existed for the investments.
-The net change in the value of investments is recognized as a component of investment income. - F. Receivables Receivables consist of tuition and fees charged to students and charges for auxiliary enterprises' sales and services.
-Receivables also include amounts due from the federal government and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
-Receivables are recorded net of estimated uncollectible amounts. - G. Inventories Inventories, consisting of expendable supplies, are valued at cost using the first-in, first-out method.
-Merchandise for resale is valued at the lower of cost or market using the retail inventory method. - H. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
+- F. Receivables Receivables consist of tuition and fees charged to students and charges for auxiliary enterprises' sales and services.
+Receivables also include amounts due from the federal government, state and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
+Receivables are recorded net of estimated uncollectible amounts. - G. Inventories Inventories, consisting of expendable supplies, are valued at cost using either the first-in, first-out or the last invoice cost method.
+Bookstore inventories consisting of merchandise for resale is valued at the last invoice cost method for supply and gift items and the average cost method for textbooks. - H. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material direct and indirect construction costs.